progweb/gpx2video/README.md

 Units values are: mph, kph, km, m and miles.

-*Note: Widget date accepts format element.*
+*Note: Widget date accepts format element too.*

+You can set border size and color, the background color and text color too.
+Color is as html "#RGBA".

 Map widget can be auto positionned as x, y and/or width, height aren't set.
 At last, you can define several map widgets.